brianshih1/brianshih1.github.io/_posts/2023-03-16-data-tagging.md

 Developers want to know the lifecycle of sensitive data across the application runtime.
 They are interested in learning how the data was captured, how the data was transformed, and whether or not the data was sent to third-party services.

 Metadata boxing already allows us to track sensitive data across application runtime.
-But we still need a way to group the audit events based on which data the audit event is related to.
+However, we still need a way to group the audit events based on which data the audit event is related to.
 In Airkit’s runtime, we assign a unique tagId to each piece of sensitive data.
 Each time an audit event is emitted, we attach the tagId to the audit event.
 This way, the audit events can be grouped together by the tagId.

 The concept of tagId is inspired by distributed tracing.
 Distributed tracing uses traceId and spanId to trace how task execution propagates across microservices.
 Instead of traceId and spanId, we use tagId and parentTagIds to track how sensitive data flows across the runtime and external services.
 So how is tagId attached to AirValue instances?
 The setTag method we covered earlier automatically returns a tagged AirValue instance with a unique tagId.